nixworks/public/news/2015/02/17/index.md

 ##### South Korea
 ### [South Korean company Samsung Electronics says that they have $56 billion in cash and plan to use some of it for mergers and acquisitions. ](/news/2015/02/17/south-korean-company-samsung-electronics-says-that-they-have-56-billion-in-cash-and-plan-to-use-some-of-it-for-mergers-and-acquisitions.md)
-_Context: $, Samsung, South Korea, mergers and acquisitions_
+_Context: Samsung, South Korea, US$, mergers and acquisitions_

 ##### Okba Ibn Nafaa
 ### [Around 20 Okba Ibn Nafaa Islamist militants attack a checkpoint in Tunisia's central Kasserine region, killing four police officers and stealing their weapons. ](/news/2015/02/17/around-20-okba-ibn-nafaa-islamist-militants-attack-a-checkpoint-in-tunisia-s-central-kasserine-region-killing-four-police-officers-and-stea.md)